-Furthermore, the bill stipulates that local governments must exclude project permits for interior alterations from site plan review, provided these alterations do not lead to additional sleeping quarters, nonconformity with federal standards, or an increase in the building's total square footage that would necessitate upgraded fire safety systems.
+Furthermore, the bill outlines that local governments must exclude project permits for interior alterations from site plan review, provided these alterations do not lead to additional sleeping quarters, nonconformity with federal standards, or an increase in the building's total square footage that would necessitate upgraded fire safety measures.
 It emphasizes that while interior alterations are exempt from site plan review, they remain subject to applicable building codes.
 This legislation aims to streamline the permitting process while ensuring safety and compliance with existing regulations.

-Statutes affected: Original Bill: 36.70B.020
+Original Bill: 36.70B.020

 Substitute Bill: 36.70B.020, 36.70B.140